Breast Conservation Treatment for Early-Stage Breast Cancer

 Remember to always consult with your treating physician to consider all factors and treatment options for your unique situation.
 Discuss all the pros and cons of different breast cancer treatment options, including differences in survival rates and long-term outcomes.

-This article was fact-checked by Dr Mona Tan, formerly Consultant in General Surgery at Mammocare The Breast Clinic and Surgery at Mount Elizabeth Novena Specialist Centre, but no longer in active clinical practice.
+This article was verified medically by Dr Mona Tan, formerly Consultant in General Surgery at Mammocare The Breast Clinic (Singapore) and Surgery at Mount Elizabeth Novena Specialist Centre (Singapore), but no longer in active clinical practice.